jameshume/jehtech/src/html/mobile_comms.md

         <tr>
             <td><p><code>AT+CEDRXS</code></p></td>
             <td><p>
-                    UEs extended discontinuous reception (eDRX) parameters.
+                    Use extended discontinuous reception (eDRX) parameters.
 EDRX is an extension of the DRX feature that is used by IoT devices to reduce power consumption. <q>DRX is a mechanism in which a device goes into sleep mode for a certain period and then wakes up after a fixed interval to receive signals.
 The basic principle for eDRX is to extend DRX cycles to allow a device to remain in a power-saving state for a longer period of time</q> -- [[Ref]](https://www.everythingrf.com/community/what-is-edrx)
                 </p>
                 <p>
                     Good article: [[Low-power Optimization for Cellular Modules]](https://www.twilio.com/docs/iot/supersim/low-power-optimization-for-cellular-modules).</td>